civilservicelgbt/civilservicelgbt.github.io/_pages/vacancies.md

 - helping other team members to create clear, inclusive communications plans and content to support the work they are delivering

 As a communications lead, your role will likely take up to 1 hour a week of your time.
 This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

 <a href="mailto:info@civilservice.lgbt" title="email the Network about this role" class="button">Email us about this role</a>

+---

+### Conference Organiser

+As a "Conference Organiser" you will support  be part of our team designing and delivering an annual LGBT+ workplace and career development conference, led by our Vice-Chair – Conference, James Jefferson.

+We're looking for people with experience in communications, design, logistics and project management.
+We anticipate the conference will take place in Summer 2022.

+As a conference organiser, your role will likely take up to 1 hour a week of your time, with a larger time committment closer to the conference.
+This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

+<a href="mailto:info@civilservice.lgbt" title="email the Network about this role" class="button">Email us about this role</a>